Aims & Themes

 To submit a proposal to one of the workshops or thematic sessions, use the on-line form on the 'Submit Abstract' page, identifying the title of the workshop or indicative theme you are submitting to in the space provided.

-There inevitably exists a degree of overlap across the six Indicative Themes, and between aspects of these and the three Workshops, meaning an abstract submission might potentially be linked to more than one area.
+There inevitably exists a degree of overlap across the six Indicative Themes, and between aspects of these and the four Workshops, meaning an abstract submission might potentially be linked to more than one area.
 Moreover, we are, in principle, open to submissions that might not fit easily within any of the suggested lines of investigation.
 That said, it is important that authors select just one Indicative Theme or Workshop that they feel their submission predominately addresses.
 We will of course endeavour to honour these choices, subject to the fact that we must necessarily reserve the right to curate the final Programme according to the quantity and quality of submissions received and in ways that may not mirror exactly how the topics are presented here.
 See the six panel entries below this text section for details.

 Conference Programme and Presenter Formats: